borckesd/nebulai-miner/README.md

 2. Create and fill the `token.txt` file with your token (example with one token):

      How to Get Your Token (Using Browser Developer Tools)
      Visit https://nebulai.network/opencompute and log in.

      Open your browser's Developer Tools:
      Chrome/Edge: press Ctrl + Shift + I or F12
      Firefox: press Ctrl + Shift + I

      Go to the Network tab.
      Refresh the page (F5).

      Find and click on a network request with "task" in its name (e.g., `finish/task`).
      Go to the Headers tab.
      Scroll down in Request Headers until you find a line like

-Copy the token value (your_token_here) and paste it into a file named token.txt in your project folder
+Copy the token value and paste it into a file named token.txt in your project folder

 3. Install dependencies: